stevechacha/HealthInfoApp/README.md

 # HealthInfoApp

-A modern Android application for managing patients, healthcare programs, and enrollments, built with Jetpack Compose and following modern Android development best practices.
+A modern Android application for managing patients, healthcare programs, and enrollments, built with Jetpack Compose and following modern Android development better practices.

 ## Features